Yumi-Lab/yumi-wiki/docs/SmartPI/SmartPi_Linux.md

 Debian is preferred for its proven stability.
 Ubuntu shines for its ease of use and quick access to new features.

 ## Official Images
-You must have a microSD card of up to 128Gb
+You must have a micro SD card but max 128Gb for SMART PI ONE [Official images](https://www.dropbox.com/scl/fo/aalul2sy5xriflqh0v038/h?rlkey=x6zccvwdrtmwndpmnx9447bpg&dl=0)
-[Official images](https://www.dropbox.com/scl/fo/aalul2sy5xriflqh0v038/h?rlkey=x6zccvwdrtmwndpmnx9447bpg&dl=0)

 ## Instructions for installing the Linux image